 Is quartzite natural or man-made?

 Natural.
-It is a metamorphic stone quarried from the earth, unlike engineered quartz, which is manufactured.
+It is a metamorphic stone quarried from the earth, unlike engineered quartz, which is manufactured from ground stone and resin.

 Is quartzite better than granite?